 Knots Landing Season 7 offers up a world where decent people like Ben Gibson suffer.
 It's a world that rewards the clueless and the greedy -- that punishes the faithful and mocks the needy.
 And it all ties back to Paulsen's Dallas roots.
 Dallas was, at heart, a chillier show than Knots.
 Not that it couldn’t be emotional and occasionally moving, but on a basic level, Dallas was a show about grand gestures, and Knots was a show about small moments.
 Paulsen never adjusted well to that.
 The warmth that saturates the first six seasons of Knots Landing dissipates once Paulsen comes on board, and a lot of the big moments feel overscaled, like they belong on some other series.
 Late in the season, Karen's son Eric has been stricken with arsenic poisoning from swimming in the Lotus Point reservoir.
 (Sumner's father Paul Galveston had buried the waste beneath Empire Valley.)
 We get a montage of Karen trying desperately to school herself in the clean-up of toxic waste, then cut to a full-body shot of her standing on a hill, the reservoir beneath her.
 (She's wearing what looks like red pajamas, but never mind.)
 She screams to the heavens, “Damn you, Paul Galveston!", and the camera pulls back across the water like she’s Moses about to part the Red Sea.
 It’s the kind of scene that might have provided some foolish fun on Dallas; on Knots, it feels ludicrous and misjudged.

 Paulsen took the job as Knots showrunner because, by his own admission, he wanted the producing credit, but apparently he knew it was a mismatch.
 And instead of stretching himself, he tried to stretch the show, and mercifully, it proved unyielding.
 And yet, there’s a nagging disparity between what Paulsen has said in interviews and what's on the screen, Although Paulsen claims he was no good at the “over-the-picket-fence stuff," it’s precisely those scenes that are some of the strongest -- and most nuanced -- moments in Knots Season 7.
 In contrast, the elements he brought over from Dallas -- the streamlined characterizations, the uniformity of look and feel, the alpha-male aesthetic, and, yes, the hookers -- were largely unsuccessful.
 Yet Dallas's 1983-84 season -- a season largely about relationships, with little emphasis on business dealings -- suggests that Paulsen did indeed know how to do the warmth, humor and spontaneity that were Knots staples.
-So did Paulsen really not think he could do the “over-the-picket-fence stuff" that well, or was that merely his excuse to continue writing the kind of show that he thought was "better"?
+Hell, one of Paulsen’s episodes that season (“Offshore Crude”) is pretty much centered around a Saturday afternoon at the Southfork pool, with most of the principals in attendance, and in addition to finding the drama in simple interactions and exchanges, it has a community spirit that’s missing for much of Knots Season 7.
+So did Paulsen really not think he could do the “over-the-picket-fence stuff" that well, or was that merely his excuse to continue writing a kind of show that he thought was "better"?
 Did he underestimate his abilities, or was he simply calculating?
 Or lazy?
 Or ultimately, as Michael Filerman asserts, did he simply lack the talent to write complex characters, and this was the best he could do?
 It's a mystery that, in the world of primetime soaps, dwarfs even "Who shot J.R.?"

 Knots creator David Jacobs loved his writing teams to be spontaneous; he loved discovering what worked, as a season progressed, and running with it.
 He found creative freedom often allowed for wonderful and surprising results.
 His approach made for the occasional lull, when nothing was coming together as planned, but also resulted in some breathless highs, when the writers, actors and directors seemed to be running on pure adrenaline.
 Paulsen schooled under Leonard Katzman at Dallas, who ran a tight ship.
 Paulsen notes, "It was always hard for Leonard to move forward unless he saw the end.
 David [Jacobs] was more free- thinking."
 To Paulsen, "You need a certain look to the show, a certain feel.
 So you need stuff coming down from the top.
 It's the Executive Producer who designs the look of the show with his artistic people, his creative people, and then you wanna stick to that.
 But David, to his credit -- and detriment sometimes during certain periods which were not easily controlled -- tried all sorts of things."
 His conclusion: Dallas, which he admits was "story-driven," was "a far more consistent show."
 Whether that's true or not is debatable.
 More interesting is the notion of "consistency" as the ultimate goal.
-The headwriters who worked best -- and lasted longest -- on Knots Landing (Ann Marcus, Peter Dunne, Lechowick and his wife Lynn Latham) mined the characters so skillfully that the plots often seemed self-generating.
-And often, particularly during the Lechowick-Latham years (the show's most uneven), the characters would lead them in directions that proved unsatisfying -- but the flexibility of story-telling allowed for instant course corrections, and the richness of the characters led to moments of joyous inspiration.
-Knots Landing Season 7 is the one Knots season that feels generic; you feel the showrunner taking it on a pre-determined path, unwilling to let anything deter him from his destination.
+The producers and headwriters who worked best on Knots Landing (Ann Marcus, Peter Dunne, Richard Gollance) mined the characters so skillfully that the plots often seemed self-generating.
+And even during the Lechowick-Latham years, when the headwriters would veer off in unsatisfying directions, the flexibility of story-telling allowed for instant course corrections, and the richness of the characters led to moments of joyous inspiration.
+Knots Landing Season 7 is the one Knots season that feels generic.
+It's not as awful as some seasons, heaven knows.
+You simply feel the showrunner taking it on a pre-determined path, unwilling to let anything deter him from his destination.
 But because his understanding of the characters is shaky, the ride is a rocky one.

 Want more Knots?
-Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 3, in which the show finally masters the challenges inherent in its premise; Season 4, a shrewd and ultimately successful reinvention; Season 8, in which the characters return (after vanishing in Season 7), but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; Season 11, in which the show jumps the tracks -- then jumps back; and Season 14, in which the great soap writer Ann Marcus, who'd guided the series during a critical time in its history, returns for one last glorious hurrah.
+Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 2, which pretty much mucks up everything; Season 3, in which the show finally masters the challenges inherent in its premise; Season 4, a shrewd and ultimately successful reinvention; Season 5, the show's annus mirabilis; Season 6, one of the series' best story-lines, and perhaps its greatest acting showcase; Season 8, in which the characters return (after vanishing in Season 7), but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; Season 10, the year the ratings rose; Season 11, in which the show jumps the tracks -- then jumps back; Season 12, a shot of pure adrenaline that soon fades; Season 13, an epic fail, and an epic save; and Season 14, in which Ann Marcus, who'd guided the series during a critical time in its history, gives it a glorious send-off.